dataplat/dbatools/README.md

 All logins.
 Use -NoLogins to skip.
 All database mail objects.
 Use -NoDatabaseMail
 All credentials.
 Use -NoCredentials to skip.
 All objects within the Job Server (SQL Agent).
-Use -NoJobServer to skip.
+Use -NoAgentServer to skip.
 All linked servers.
 Use -NoLinkedServers to skip.
 All groups and servers within Central Management Server.
 Use -NoCentralManagementServer to skip.
 All SQL Server configuration objects (everything in sp_configure).
 Use -NoSpConfigure to skip.